tncyysl/tncysl.github.io/_posts/2017-02-09-logging-layer.md

 * # Step One

-> be ready for pre-installation previously
+ be ready for pre-installation previously

-{% highlight ruby %}
+{% highlight bash %}

 nano /etc/syslog.conf
 *.*                     @127.0.0.1:5000